 Yana Skakun

-A children's birthday photoshoot is different from a cake smash — it is a more considered portrait of a child at a specific age, often booked to mark a significant birthday (5, 7, 10, or a teenager's milestone year) rather than to document a first birthday messy moment.
-Here is how to plan a birthday photoshoot that produces images worth keeping for life.
+A children's birthday photoshoot is different from a cake smash.
+It is a more considered portrait of a child at a specific age, often booked to mark a significant birthday, five, seven, ten, or a teenager's milestone year, rather than to document a first birthday's messy moment.
+Parents who book these sessions are usually after something they can put on a wall or give as a gift, images that capture exactly who this child is right now, in a way that a phone photo snapped mid-party never quite manages.
+Here is how I plan a birthday photoshoot that produces images worth keeping for life.

-These are two completely different briefs.
-Party photography documents an event — the games, the friends, the cake cutting, the chaos.
-It requires a journalistic approach and wide coverage.
-A birthday photoshoot is a portrait session: it is about photographing who this child is at this precise age.
+These are two completely different briefs, and it is worth being clear about the distinction before booking either.
+Party photography documents an event: the games, the friends, the cake cutting, the chaos of twenty children in one room.
+It requires a journalistic approach and wide coverage, moving constantly to catch moments as they happen rather than creating them.
+A birthday photoshoot, by contrast, is a portrait session.
+It is about photographing who this child is at this precise age, with time and attention given to a smaller number of images rather than broad coverage of an entire event.

-Both have value, but they require different approaches and different skills.
-Families sometimes try to do both in a single booking and end up with neither done well.
-If you want genuine portraits, book a separate session from any party.
+Both have real value, but they require different approaches and, honestly, different mindsets from both photographer and child.
+Families sometimes try to do both in a single booking, fitting a portrait session in around a party, and end up with neither done particularly well, because a child who has just spent two hours at a party has neither the patience nor the energy left for considered portraits.
+If you want genuine portraits that do justice to this specific birthday, I always recommend booking a separate session away from any party entirely.

-Children from around 7 or 8 upwards generally respond much better to photography when they have had some input.
-Ask them what they want to wear, whether they prefer outdoor or indoor, and whether there is a particular place or activity that feels meaningful to them at this age.
+Children from around seven or eight upwards generally respond much better to photography when they have had some input into how the session goes.
+I ask them what they want to wear, whether they prefer outdoor or indoor, and whether there is a particular place or activity that feels meaningful to them at this specific age, whether that is a favourite park, a den in the garden, or simply somewhere they feel comfortable and at ease.

-A child who has chosen their own outfit and confirmed the location is a collaborator, not a subject being photographed against their will.
-The resulting expressions are entirely different.
+A child who has chosen their own outfit and confirmed the location is a collaborator, not a subject being photographed against their will, and the resulting expressions are entirely different.
+There is a particular quality of genuine, unforced confidence that comes through in images of a child who feels some ownership over the session, and it is very difficult to manufacture that same quality when a child has simply been told where to stand and how to smile.

-Birthday portrait sessions produce images that grandparents, aunts and uncles, and other family members treasure as gifts.
-A framed portrait of a grandchild on their birthday, printed to a high quality, is often more valued than any purchased present.
+Birthday portrait sessions produce images that grandparents, aunts and uncles, and other family members treasure as gifts long after the birthday itself has passed.
+A framed portrait of a grandchild on their birthday, printed to a high quality, is often more valued than any purchased present, particularly for grandparents who may not see a child as often as they would like and who want something tangible to keep close.

-Sessions available for all ages from toddlers to teenagers, indoor and outdoor.
+Sessions are available for all ages, from toddlers to teenagers, indoor and outdoor, and I am always happy to talk through what would work best for your child's particular age and personality.
 Get in touch to discuss what you have in mind and find a date.

 Yana Skakun